Epic home fails: world's worst design and DIY mistakes

 Convenient kitchen feature

 Taking convenience to new heights, this efficient kitchen cabinet hosts a very desirable integrated ‘feature’.
 Who doesn’t want to use the lavatory in stunningly close proximity to the coffee machine and oven?
-When nature calls while you're cooking your chips, you’ll be happy with this hidden design.
+When nature calls while you're cooking your dinner, you’ll be happy with this hidden design.

-This bizarre home in Ostend, Belgium is a bit of a local celebrity and was designed by German architect Rudolph Josephin the 1980s.
+This bizarre home in Ostend, Belgium is a bit of a local celebrity and was designed by German architect Rudolph Joseph in the 1980s.
 But the strange design was declared a home design fail when photos of it surfaced online in a Reddit group called 'Urban hell'.

 One commentator labelled it an "insulation and cleaning nightmare", while another said it looked as if had been "designed by a cat".
 Yet another mused whether the architect had crumpled up the paper plan and the builders hadn't realised.
 One even pleaded for it to be bulldozed, which we think is a little harsh.